Intern International Centre for Counter-Terrorism (ICCT)

 - Proven organisational skills; ability to manage and prioritise various tasks;

 - Excellent (native or near-native) command of English.
-French and/or Arabic is considered an advantage;
+French is considered an advantage;

-- Excellent research skills, preferably demonstrated through prior academic work;
+- Excellent research and analytical skills, preferably demonstrated through prior academic work;

-- Excellent computer skills, including a good command of the Microsoft Office Suite and WordPress; good command of graphic design software (e.g. Adobe Illustrator) is an advantage;
+- Excellent computer skills, including a good command of the Microsoft Office Suite; good command of graphic design software (e.g. Adobe Illustrator) is an advantage;

 - Ability to work autonomously on given tasks and projects;